Passport Office strike: how will passport renewal and applications be affected - dates of 5 week walkout

 More than 4,000 people are employed by the Passport Office across the UK, meaning around one in four workers will be striking.

-Just last month holidaymakers were warned to allow 10 weeks for new passports to arrive if they are planning on travelling abroad this summer.
+In February, holidaymakers were warned to allow 10 weeks for new passports to arrive if they are planning on travelling abroad this summer.

 The Home Office advised that the 10-week deadline introduced during the pandemic would remain in place due to an “elevated” and “volatile” demand for travel documents after Covid restrictions were lifted in the UK and approach.